-How to take Thunder God Vine safety recommendations
+How to Take Thunder God Vine : Best Practice

 – Avoid buying from the Internet.
 China is famous for counterfeit medicine.
 Chinese people themselves never buy their medicine from the Internet.